Hackurman01/ctp-2/README.md

 * Second: It checks the first static part of the key with the template :"picoCTF{1n_7h3_|<3y_of_".
 So all static 1st part of the key must match.

   The checking and verification part is being done by traversing on the characters of input key which after checking the first static part puts the traversing element 'i' to check on the dynamic part.
 * Lastly: It checks the dynamic part of the key which is checked via a specified 'rule'(the comparison not being direct and also being in a particular unique sequence) by comparing characters of the input key with the username_trial string.
-The character of the user_key is checked with the characters of the username_trial key which is first put through SHA(Secure Hash Algorithm)-256 encryption function using the hashlib module then put through a hexdigest().
+The character of the user_key is checked with the characters of the username_trial key which is first put through SHA(Secure Hash Algorithm)-256 encryption function using the hashlib module then put through a hexdigest(),which converts the sha-256 encrypted hash byte object to hexadecimal.

     For example:
     ```Python